 - Assist students with standardized test preparation, including registration and tutoring

 - Assist students with scholarship applications, including research and tutoring

 - Help students maintain/attain academic success through tutoring and mentoring

-- Participate in regional training coordinated by the statewide Program Director.
+- Participate in regional trainings coordinated by the statewide Program Director.

 - Participate in monthly statewide College Guide conference calls/webinars.

 - Participate in trainings provided by host site.